 Page Acronyms and Abbreviations 2 I. Purpose and scope of the review practice guidance 3 II.
 Dynamic nature of the review practice guidance 3 III.
 Review challenges and suggested approaches in relation to cross-cutting issues 5 IV.
-Review challenges and suggested approaches in relation to quantified economy-wide emission reduction target and progress in its achievement 11 V. Review challenges and suggested approaches in relation to the provision of financial and technological support to developing country Parties 18 VI.
-Review challenges and suggested approaches in relation to information reported under Article 7, paragraph 2, of the Kyoto Protocol 22
+Review challenges and suggested approaches in relation to quantified economy-wide emission reduction target and progress in its achievement 15 V. Review challenges and suggested approaches in relation to the provision of financial, technological and capacity-building support to developing country Parties 26 VI.
+Review challenges and suggested approaches in relation to information reported under Article 7, paragraph 2, of the Kyoto Protocol 30